stevenrobertson/sd-docs/report/gpu.md

 Across the semiconductor industry, it has become clear that scaling clock speed alone is not a realistic way to acheive generational performance gains.
 To deliver the speed needed by graphics applications, both NVIDIA and AMD simply pack hundreds of ALUs into each chip.
-If each ALU required an x86-size front-end, the GPU would dim lights for a city block and cook the gamer alive [CITE? oh, i hope so].
-To avoid such an unpleasant situation, the two hardware companies employ three important tricks.
+To avoid the gargantuan power draws associated with including a full x86-style front-end, the two hardware companies employ three important tricks.

-The first of these tricks is runtime compilation.
-In OpenCL, device kernels are stored in the C-like language which executes on the device, and are only compiled to machine code via an API call made while the program is running on the host; CUDA stores programs in an intermediate language, but the principle is similar.
+The first of these is runtime compilation.
+In OpenCL, device kernels are stored in the C-like language which executes on the device, and are only compiled to machine code via an API call made while the program is running on the host;
+CUDA stores programs in an intermediate language, but the principle is similar.
 In both cases, this pushes the responsibility for retaining backward compatibility from the ALU frontend (where it would be an issue billions of times per second) to the driver (where it matters only once per program).
 Without needing to handle compatibility in hardware, the actual instructions sent to the device can be tuned for each hardware generation, reducing instruction decode from millions of gates to thousands.

 Another considerable saving comes from dropping the branch predictor.
-On an x86 CPU, the branch predictor enables pipelining and prefetch, and a mispredict is costly [CITE].
+On an x86 CPU, the branch predictor enables pipelining and prefetch, and a mispredict is costly.
 To axe the branch predictor without murdering performance, GPU architectures include features which allow the compiler to avoid branches.
 Chief among these is predication: nearly every operation can be selectively enabled or disabled according to the results of a per-thread status register, typically set using a prior comparison instruction.
 For many expressions, using the results of a predicate to disable writeback can be less costly than forcing a pipeline flush, especially when hardware and power savings are taken into account.
 Drivers also generally inline every function call; with thousands of active threads and hundreds of ALUs all running the same code, a single large instruction cache becomes less expensive than the hardware needed to make function calls fast.
 Perhaps most intuitively, both companies go out of their way to inform developers that branches are costly and should be avoided whenever possible.

 The final technique used to save resources on the front-ends is simply to share them.
 A single GPU front-end will dispatch the same instruction to